MillanCV/django_beginners/notes.md

   * Created when manage.py migrate or runserver are executed
 * Postgresql requires psycopg:
   * python -m pip install "psycopg[binary]"
+* Relational database:
+  * A place to store and access different types of data, in tables, with columns and rows
+    * Columns define what information can be stored
+    * Rows contains actual data
+    * Frequently data in separate tables have some relation
+  * SQL is used to interact with relational databases to perform CRUD operations and define the type of relationships
+  * Recommended when data is consisten, structured and relationships are essential.
+* Non-relational database:
+  * Don't uses the previous structure
+  * Types: document-oriented, key-value, graph, wide-column...
+    * Recommended when data is not structured, needs to be flexible in size or shape or open to change.

+### Django ORM

+* Translate automatically models to differents relational DB's
+* Allows to define database models whitout writing SQL

+#### ORM operations:

+* Create record: Model.objects.create(fields)

 ## Models